IvanMaksymov/Balanced-Ternary-Neural-Networks-and-ALU-Emulator-in-MATLAB/README.md

   <img src="training_accuracy.png" width="500">
 </p>

 The training process is relatively slow because the learning rate `lr = 0.001` was deliberately chosen to be a small number, which enabled the network to adjust to ternarisation.
 Yet, after 1500 epochs, it is noteworthy that the training accuracy is approximately 99.2%.
-While increasing the number of training epocs will improve this result, I established that reaching 100% might not improve the performance of the trained network due to ternarisation.
+While increasing the number of training epochs will improve this result, I established that reaching 100% might not improve the performance of the trained network due to ternarisation.

 Tested on `800 x 10` images from the MNIST testing subdataset, the result should look like this (I used Octave 9.4.0):